Doronov-IV/learning-programming/README.md

 An archive for old and a workspace for new projects and exercises on my educational path.

+[!]
+If someone happens to get here: I'm from Russia and sometimes I need to write some code for Russian-speaking folks to look at.
+Although I often try to write in both langs to keep my brain fit.

 	TL;DR:

 My whole life was a battle for tiny bits of motivation due to my mental disorder.